PatrickGABrown/P2/README.md

 ```

 ## Usage
-- In your IntelliJ IDE, the main method is located in
+- In your IntelliJ IDE, the main method is located in the P2.scala object in the src/main/scala path.
+- You can also run the project by using sbt commands: sbt compile and sbt run.

 ## Contributors
 Developed by Jessica(Optimization Lead), Jonathan (Visualization Lead), Justis (GitHub Admin/Owner, Team Lead), Patrick(Co-Admin/Lead).